 Thanks for stopping by and reading our story!
 And, if you have any questions, I’m here to help.

-Meet Liz Miller, the Brains Behind Learn Robotics
+Meet Me (Liz Miller), the Brains Behind Learn Robotics

 There are many teachers on the Internet, so I’m not surprised that you’re curious about what my background is or what qualifies me to teach robotics online.

-As I write this from my condo in Southwest Florida, I’m thinking back to the first time I worked on a robot.
+As I write this from my office in Southwest Florida, I’m thinking back to the first time I worked on a robot.

 Like a lot of “robotics” people, I started building robots when I was 15.
-But not because I was interested in Sci-Fi or robots or anything like that.
-Robotics just crossed my path.
-I was on my way to the bathroom at school and saw a sign on the bathroom door.
-Kind of funny, right?
-The sign looked like this one.
+But not because I was interested in Sci-Fi or robots or anything.

 But, back to that weekend robotics club.